 Everywhere in the land area surrounding the Missouri River, you have plenty of opportunities for camping.
 Some of the most popular camping spots along the river are Goat Island, Green Island, and Boat Island in Missouri.
 These places have leave-no-trace camping spots that visitors can access for free.

 The Missouri Headwaters Campground is also worth checking out.
 It has picnic tables and a potable water supply.
-You can also enjoy other activities at the campsite, including hiking, biking, boating, horseback riding, and wildlife watching.
+You can enjoy other activities at the campsite, including hiking, biking, boating, horseback riding, and wildlife watching.

 On the Nebraska side, meanwhile, a popular spot for campers is the Gavins Point dam.
 Here, you will find two camping areas open from Memorial Day weekend to Labor Day weekend.